spence3033/CSE381-portfolio/README.md

 Problem 4:
 S = S + i^2
 As i goes to n?
 I'm not sure this is brute force or not.
-There is probably a simpler way however.
+I can see that it's a recursive problem.
+So it could go on n times for a certain amount of numbers, and there may be a way to find an algorithm that doesn't require the recursiveness.

 Problem 5:
 I think we are iterating through an array for the min and max values, then getting the difference of them.